Skip to main content

 Do you feel you have a choice about what and how you learn?

-Summary learning, based on evidence gathered over the year, will provide us with key learnings to guide next steps for the 2024-25 school year and beyond.
+Summary learning, based on evidence gathered over the year, will provide us with key learnings to guide the next steps for the 2025-26 school year and beyond.
+We will continue to expand our collaboration with Diverse Abilities, deepen our engagement with our anti-racism consultant by setting SMART goals through the use of the Pluralism Tool and continue to work with our PAC and our North Zone family of schools.